HarshavardhanaTG/emg2speech/README.md

 To obtain the data:

 1. Download the data from:  https://osf.io/bgh7t/ (under Files/Box).
+   (https://osf.io/bgh7t/files/box - the OSF site shows them as 0B since they are hosted externally.
+You can still click on individual file and download them.
+0B is misleading.)
-2. Unzip it into the root project directory so it looks like this:
+3. Unzip it into the root project directory so it looks like this:

     ```
     emg2speech/